-7.8 The development proposed through the Local Plan could adversely affect biodiversity and geodiversity, particularly because the majority of the site allocations are located in proximity to local and national nature conservation designations, as well as the Sherwood Forest ppSPA, and

-- Regionally Important Geological Sites.
+- 7.8 The development proposed through the Local Plan could adversely affect biodiversity and geodiversity, particularly because the majority of the site allocations are located in proximity to local and national nature conservation designations, as well as the Sherwood Forest ppSPA, and Regionally Important Geological Sites.
 As such, the majority of site allocation policies are expected to have minor or significant negative effects on biodiversity and geodiversity.
-In addition, several other policies such as Policy ST54: Transport Infrastructure and Improvement Schemes and Policy ST56: Safeguarded Land, could result in development in that could potentially harm designated sites and therefore could also have minor negative effects on biodiversity and geodiversity. - 7.9 However, the majority of site allocations policies require development to enhance the natural environment, provide new green infrastructure and green space and achieve biodiversity net gain.
+In addition, several other policies such as Policy ST54: Transport Infrastructure and Policy ST56: Safeguarded Land, could result in development in that could potentially harm designated sites and therefore could also have minor negative effects on biodiversity and geodiversity. - 7.9 However, the majority of site allocations policies require development to enhance the natural environment, provide new green infrastructure and green space and achieve biodiversity net gain.
 In addition, the Local Plan makes good provision for the protection and enhancement of biodiversity and geodiversity, particularly through Policy ST39: Green and Blue Infrastructure which requires the protection, improvement and extension of green and blue infrastructure, and Policy ST40: Biodiversity and Geodiversity which requires the protection of priority habitats and species and sites of biodiversity and geological importance and (where possible) the provision of net gains in biodiversity.
+Policy ST40A: Recreational Disturbance Avoidance and Mitigation Strategy (RAMS) specifically aims to protect the Clumber Park SSSI and Birklands and Bilhaugh SAC from the potential impacts of recreation activities associated with new development.
 In addition, strategic objective 11 supports the delivery of biodiversity enhancements and conservation of the natural environment, including green infrastructure in the District.
-The Local Plan could therefore help to mitigate the potential negative effects of development upon biodiversity and geodiversity. - 7.10 The separate Habitats Regulations Assessment (HRA) that has been carried out throughout the preparation of the Local Plan has not been completed for the Publication version of the Local Plan at the time of writing.
-However, the previous iteration of the HRA concluded that the Draft Bassetlaw Local Plan (November 2020), which allocated broadly the same amount of development in the same locations as the Publication version, would not result in adverse effects on the integrity of nearly all surrounding European sites, either alone or in combination.
-In relation to the Sherwood Forest ppSPA, the HRA made a number of recommendations to try to avoid likely significant effects due to physical damage/loss, recreation and cat predation for particular site allocation policies and recommended a new policy to include a commitment for residential development to provide a sufficient amount of natural and open greenspace that is specifically designed and managed to alleviate visitor pressure on the ppSPA.
-The Appropriate Assessment concluded that adverse effects on the integrity of the ppSPA as a result of increased air pollution from the Local Plan could not be ruled out until further information is available with regards to traffic modelling and further consultation is undertaken with Natural England.
-However, it was noted that this was precautionary as the ppSPA is not yet a designated site.
-In addition, the conclusion of no adverse effects on integrity in relation to Birklands and Bilhaugh SAC was contingent on the agreement of mitigation measures with Natural England and a commitment to implement mitigation as part of the Regulation 19 Local Plan.
-The updated HRA Report for the Publication (Regulation 19) version of the Local Plan will be published alongside the Local Plan during the consultation period once it is complete.
+The Local Plan could therefore help to mitigate the potential negative effects of development upon biodiversity and geodiversity. - 7.10 A separate Habitats Regulations Assessment (HRA) was carried out alongside the preparation of the Local Plan and SA.
+The HRA of the Bassetlaw Local Plan, as amended by the Publication Version Addendum January 2022In relation to the Sherwood Forest ppSPA, the HRA made a number of recommendations to avoid likely significant effects due to physical damage/loss, recreation and cat predation for particular site allocation policies and commitment for residential development to provide a sufficient amount of natural and open greenspace that is specifically designed and managed to alleviate visitor pressure on the ppSPA.
+The HRA also recognised potential for adverse effects to arise on Birklands and Bilhaugh SAC as a result of increased recreation pressure.
+The Local Plan now incorporates the mitigation measures recommended in the HRA and has been updated to incorporate the recommendations of the